The weather was ghastly. I couldn’t see across the street. But I had an appointment with the hairdresser.

 While I was waiting for a break in the traffic, the jerk behind me started honking his horn.
 HONK!
 HONK!
 HONK!
 HONK!
 Like I had fallen asleep, or like I was busy texting, and I had forgotten to turn.
 HONK!
 HONK!
 HONK!
 HONK!

 I'm not going to put up with this, I said to myself.
-In the US, I would have been afraid to get out of my car.
-In NZ, not so much.

 "The weather is ghastly.
 I can’t see a thing,” I said.
 “You'll just have to wait."